Gskartwii/teehee/README.md

 Inspired by Vim, Kakoune and Hiew.

+## Installation
+Just run `cargo install teehee`!
+If you don't have rust, you can get it from [rustup.rs](https://rustup.rs).
+The application will be available as the executable `teehee`.

 ## Motivation

 Reverse engineers, software engineers and other IT people often need to work with binary files.
 Hex editors are usually the go-to tool for dealing with binary file formats when a more specialized tool isn't available.
 Many of the existing hex editors lack support for modal editing, which Vim/Kakoune/Emacs users will miss.
 Hiew supports it to an extent, but it's non-free software, and its keybinds are unintuitive.
 Teehee is designed to offer a native-feeling experience to Kakoune and Vim users, while also providing additional hex editing capabilities like coloured marks for regions of data and encryption/compression scripts.